Zgell/Zgell/README.md

 - **Hiking and Exploring New Places**
     - Some of my favourite places I've explored are in the Rockies and at Bowen Island, BC ([see here](https://www.instagram.com/zgell/))
 - **Cooking**
-    - I enjoy all kinds of cuisines from around the world!
+    - I enjoy both preparing and tasting all kinds of cuisines from around the world!
 Fun fact: my favourite type of cuisine to cook is Italian cuisine!
 - **Learning new skills!**

 If you need to reach me, please see the links at the top of my profile page.
 My [LinkedIn](https://www.linkedin.com/in/zachary-gellner-866143203/) is for formal inquiries, and my Discord/[Instagram](https://www.instagram.com/zgell/?hl=en) are for informal inquiries.